Article: Consider revising your standard listing agreements to include arbitration provisions – by Attorney Michael Albano

 Mr. Albano lives with his wife in West Hartford, and has served for more than fifteen years as a board member of TheaterWorks, including four years as board president.

-Mr. Albano is a member of the Board of Governors of the Greater Hartford Arts Council and board president of the Yale Club and Scholarship Foundation of Hartford.
+Mr. Albano is a member of the Board of Governors of the Greater Hartford Arts Council and is a board member and former president of the Yale Club and Scholarship Foundation of Hartford.